kasteway/Fraud_Transaction/README.md

 The data is from Vesta who is an eCommerce payment solution corporation.
-•	Multiple csv files
+-	Multiple csv files
-•	Over 590,000 Transactions & 394 Features
+-	Over 590,000 Transactions & 394 Features
-o	The features include data card information, amount, fraud/notFraud, time/date and many more features engineered by Vesta.
+-	The features include data card information, amount, fraud/notFraud, time/date and many more features engineered by Vesta.

-To access and view a detailed description of the dataset, click here Dataset
+To access and view a detailed description of the dataset, [Vesta Corporation Transaction Information](https://www.kaggle.com/c/ieee-fraud-detection)